Co-founder and Partner

-One of the most satisfying phenomena with our work is when we are part of helping companies discover how they can play a much bigger role in people’s lives and then being there as they transform to play that role.
+One of the most satisfying phenomena with our work is when we are part of helping companies discover how they can play a much bigger role in people’s lives and then help them transform to play that role.

 I co-founded Lynxeye consultants in 1999 with Johan Ekelin, after we both had spent close to 7 years managing brands within Procter & Gamble.
 In 2013, I started our Asia business, that today has a growing team from many parts of East Asia, working with regional clients out of Singapore.